 Drilling Fluid Rheology Overview for Oil and Gas Drilling Rig

-Drilling Fluid Rheology is one of the most critical properties monitored on an oil and gas drilling rig.
-It defines how drilling mud flows under different shear rates and directly impacts:
+monitored on an oil and gas drilling rig.
+It describe that how drilling mud flows

-· Suspension of cuttings and weighting materials
+cuttings and weighting materials

 Rheology is the study of fluid flow behavior.
-In drilling operations, drilling mud rehalogy determines:
+In drilling operations, drilling mud rehalogy determines: How easily mud flows through drill pipe and annulus, How well it

-· How it suspends solids when pumps are off
+transports cuttings to surface and How it suspends solids when pumps are off

 Unlike water, drilling fluids are non-Newtonian fluids, meaning their viscosity changes with shear rate